-For each test run, 4 other objects from the list of predefined objects are selected to be used as "unknown objects" in both rooms.
+For each test run, 4 other objects from the list of predefined objects are selected as "un-known objects" in both rooms.

 The object identified does not have to be the same as the one grasped.
 If the robot tries to grasp one of the unkown objects, the team can not receive points for grasping and bringing a correct one afterwards.
 Multiple tries to grasp objects are allowed, as long if all of them are from the list of known objects.